-Nearly 60 percent of caregivers work outside of the home.
+Nearly 60% of caregivers work outside of the home.
 If you work outside the home and you're a caregiver, you may begin to feel overwhelmed.
 If you do, think about taking leave from your job for a period of time.

 Employees covered under the federal Family and Medical Leave Act may be able to take up to 12 weeks of unpaid leave a year to care for relatives.
 Ask your human resources office about options for unpaid leave.

 If you're like many caregivers, you have a hard time asking for help.
 Unfortunately, this attitude can lead to feeling isolated, frustrated and even depressed.

 Rather than struggling on your own, take advantage of local resources for caregivers.
 To get started, check out the Eldercare Locator or contact your local Area Agency on Aging (AAA) to learn about services in your community.
 You can find your local AAA online or in the government section of your telephone directory.